arjunjayesh/E-Mail-Automate/README.md

 # E-Mail-Automate

-Python script to send customized e-mails to multiple users using G-Mail API.
+Python script to send e-mail using G-Mail API.